mefluent/mefluent/README.md

 ### Hi there 👋

-**mefluent/mefluent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 👋 Hello!
-I'm Jaroslav, a passionate front-end developer with a love for creating engaging and user-friendly web experiences.
+I'm a passionate front-end developer with a love for creating engaging and user-friendly web experiences.

 ## About Me